altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 "I never thought that we the southern new nobles will be involved with military secrets— Since Sir Regis mentioned it, it must be important.
 Pray tell me the details."<br/>
 "The new rifles of the Belgaria Empire, the 《Fusil 851》 is a replica of High Brittania Kingdom’s 《Snider Rifle》.
 That isn’t a secret kept under wraps."<br/>
 These rifles came to the Belgaria Empire with the invading High Brittania army, and several thousands of them were seized by the Empire.<br/>
-"Please wait a moment.】— Regis said as he took out a High Brittania made rifle from his luggage.<br/>
+"Please wait a moment."— Regis said as he took out a High Brittania made rifle from his luggage.<br/>
 He placed the rifle onto the table.<br/>
 "It’s more complicated than a sword… But look here.
 The edge of this part is distorted right?
 That’s because it’s made by pouring molten steel into a mould.
 If we dismantle this rifle and use clay to cast its shape, we can replicate it easily."<br/>
 Eleanor studied the rifle seriously.<br/>